 Back to top

-difficulty opening your mouth and jaw (known as trismus)
+difficulty swallowing or moving your mouth and jaw

 How oropharyngeal cancer is diagnosed